Yweb20/Zepto-Inventory-SQL-Analysis/README.md

 🧾 Schema & Columns

-> Column names were standardized and renamed where necessary to improve clarity and maintain database best practices (for example, id was renamed to sku_id).
+> Column names were standardized and renamed where necessary to improve clarity and maintain database best practices.